Pick out your swimsuit, snatch your towel, and solar display screen – it is time for New York City’s seashores to open.

 Address: Fort Wadsworth to Miller Field

-Located on New York Bay, South Beach invites visitors the opportunity to sunbathe at the same time as taking because of the Verrazano Bridge, the motorcycle along a scenic path, kayak, play tennis, or fish off the Ocean Breeze Fishing Pier.
+Located on New York Bay, South Beach invites visitors to sunbathe at the same time as taking because of the Verrazano Bridge, the motorcycle along a scenic path, kayak, play tennis, or fish off the Ocean Breeze Fishing Pier.
 A park on the seashore, particularly designed for senior residents, carries chess tables, bocce courts, and benches.
 Be sure to test out the beach’s Fountain of Dolphins.

 Free parking is available.